 NLP can help software algorithms extract key information from invoices, receipts, and statements, reducing errors and saving time.
-By analyzing transaction descriptions, NLP supports automated bookkeeping by assigning expense categories automatically and accurately.
+By analysing transaction descriptions, NLP supports automated bookkeeping by assigning expense categories automatically and accurately.

-Look at NLP to summarize complex financial information, assist in decision-making, and help you follow accounting regulations, streamline processes, and enhance efficiency.
+Look at NLP to summarise complex financial information, assist in decision-making, and help you follow accounting regulations, streamline processes, and enhance efficiency.

 You can use AI to manage risk, as it can accurately identify potential problems, suggest mitigation strategies, and help you make better decisions through real-time insights and predictive analysis based on large datasets.

 AI can analyse customer-related data, such as purchase history, online behavior, and social media interactions.
 This analysis can identify patterns and predict future behaviours, such as potential churn or likelihood to purchase.
 As a result, you can act proactively to retain customers or stimulate sales, thereby reducing the risk of lost revenue.